-Dr. Hollingsworth’s research seeks to develop a unified framework to understand and optimize the performance of large systems and focuses in several areas.
-First, he developed new approach, called dynamic instrumentation, to permit the efficient measurement of large parallel applications.
-Second, he has developed an auto-tuning framework called Active Harmony that can be used to tune kernels, libraries, or full applications.
-Third, he is investigating the interactions between different layers of software and hardware to understand how they influence performance and how to map data between these layers of abstraction.
+Hollingsworth’s research seeks to develop a unified framework to understand and optimize the performance of large systems and focuses in several areas.
+He has developed a new approach, called dynamic instrumentation, to permit the efficient measurement of large parallel applications.
+Hollingsworth has also developed an auto-tuning framework called Active Harmony, which can be used to tune kernels, libraries or full applications.
+Additionally, he is investigating the interactions between different layers of software and hardware to understand how they influence performance and how to map data between these layers of abstraction.

-He has served on the board of directors of the Computing Research Association.
-He is Editor in chief of the journal Parallel Computing, and is the general chair of the SC12 conference (the largest HPC conference in the world with over 10,000 attendees).
+Hollingsworth has served on the board of directors of the Computing Research Association.
+He is editor-in-chief of the journal, Parallel Computing, and is the general chair of the SC12 conference, which is the largest HPC conference in the world with more than 10,000 attendees.

 2008.
 Understanding the High-Performance-Computing Community: A Software Engineer's Perspective.
 Software, IEEE.
 25(4):29-36.

 2008.
 Hardware monitors for dynamic page migration.
 Journal of Parallel and Distributed Computing.
 68(9):1186-1200.

 2007.
 Performance Measurement of Novice HPC Programmers Code.
 Proceedings of the 3rd International Workshop on Software Engineering for High Performance Computing Applications. :3–-3–.